 The Spar Hitch is a great knot for tying fenders to a lifeline.
 It is very secure and will hold around small and slick objects.
 The load can be at different angles.
 The Spar Hitch is also know as Ground Line Hitch, Picket Line Hitch and is the same basic construction as the Sack Knot.
-The knot dates back to the days of the Calvary and the horses needed to be tied to a line at night and it was also used to tie the neck of a sack closed.
+The knot dates back to the days of the Cavalry and the horses needed to be tied to a line at night and it was also used to tie the neck of a sack closed.

 The Spar Hitch can be tied right or left handed or “slippery.”
 The Spar Hitch looks similar to a Clove Hitch but holds much better.

 |Start tying the Spar Hitch like a Clove Hitch.
 Loop the line around the object and cross over the standing part of the line.
 You can go either right of left, but once the line cross over the standing part the bitter end needs to stay on the same side.|

 |When coming around like a Clove Hitch go over the crossing part of the line.|